christianityorigins/website/writing/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 1.4.
-Weaponizing the "Chandala" Castes (Nietzschean Ressentiment)
+Nietzschean 'Ressentiment' (Weaponizing the "Chandala" Castes)

 Universalism, the transvaluation of traditional ethnic values, monotheism (good vs. evil), and the concept of sin exist to self-deify and weaponize the lowest castes.
 This is why Friedrich Nietzsche called christiantiy and it's secularized variant of leftism "slave-moralities", because it allowed the slaves to feel morally and socially to the higher castes based on the concept of sin.
 \